KarimHShawky/Chemical-Exergy-in-TESPy/validation/ebsilon/README.md

 # Simulation of CGAM process using Ebsilon Professional

-The CGAM process was simlauted using Ebsilon Profession [Link], version 15.02.
+The CGAM process was simulated using [Ebsilon Professional][], version 15.02.

 The following files are provided: